Multimedia Technology Wiki: Application Solution

 Q: Relationship between ESP-IDF version and hosted/remote version

-A: You can pull the components in the following way, or directly use the latest components.
-If the host updates the component version and the version difference is significant, it is recommended that the slave also be updated.
+You can pull the component in the following way, or directly use the latest component.
+If the host has updated the component version and the version difference is significant, it is recommended to update the slave as well.

 espressif/esp_hosted: version: ^2.4 rules: - if: target in [esp32p4] espressif/esp_wifi_remote: version: ^1.0 rules: - if: target in [esp32p4]